nimiq/qr-scanner/README.md

 # qr-scanner

-Javascript QR Code Scanner based on [Lazar Lazslos javascript port](https://github.com/LazarSoft/jsqrcode) of [Googles ZXing library](https://github.com/zxing/zxing).
+Javascript QR Code Scanner based on [Lazar Lazslo's javascript port](https://github.com/LazarSoft/jsqrcode) of [Google's ZXing library](https://github.com/zxing/zxing).

 In this library, several improvements have been applied over the original port:

-- This library uses an improved binarizer for transforming color input images into black and white images in the preprocessing step which makes it more tolerant to shades and reflections on the screen.
+- Lightweight: ~33.7 kB (~12 kB gzipped) minified with Google's closure compiler.

-- The qr scanner can be configured for better performance on colored QR codes.
+- Improved binarizer which makes it more tolerant to shades and reflections on the screen.

-- The scanner runs in a WebWorker which keeps the main / UI thread responsive.
+- Can be configured for better performance on colored QR codes.

-- The library was changed to be compatible with Googles closure compiler and compiled to just ~33.7 kb of javascript (~12 kb gzipped).
+- Runs in a WebWorker which keeps the main / UI thread responsive.

-- Work on higher resolution pictures by default.
+- Works on higher resolution pictures by default.

 ## Usage